 - Many Others

-If an email is Bounced back or Blocked by a receiving email server, the event contact (REPLYTO address) will receive an email notifying you that the email was "Undeliverable".
-If the email is sent to their Spam folder or quarantined by their server, no email will be received by the Event Contact.
+> Note: If an email is Bounced back or Blocked by a receiving email server, the event contact (REPLYTO address) will receive an email notifying that the email was "Undeliverable". > If the email is sent to the Spam folder or Quarientined by the receiving server, no email is received by the Event Contact.

 SPF/DKIM/DMARC Failure

-If your emails are not passing the security checks or are getting bounced back because they failed DMARC checks, review the FROM address you are using.
-You would have two options:
+If emails are not passing the security checks or are getting bounced back because they failed DMARC checks, review the FROM address that is being used.

-- Reach out to Certain Support with information on the Domain your FROM emails use
+- Reach out to Certain Support with information on the Domain that the FROM emails use.

 Configuring your Account to use the Default Certain FROM address